frogner/ecological/README.md

 ### Code for *Fast and Flexible Inference of Joint Distributions from their Marginals*

-Demonstration of how to use the code is in `demo.py`.
+A demonstration of how to use the code is in `demo.py`.

+Tested against Python 3.6, numpy 1.14.5, scipy 1.1.0.

 ### Citation